Ziang-Lu/Database-Learning-Notes/5-MongoDB/MongoDB.md

     db.posts.find({}, {title: true, rank: true});  // Select all the documents in "posts" collection, but only select out "title" and "rank" fields
     // Note that if a document only has some matchings of the specified fields, that document still will be selected out with only those matchings

     // However, by default, MongoDB also selects out "_id".
-Therefore to avoid this, we need to
+Therefore to avoid this, we need to do
     // db.posts.find({}, {title: true, rank: true, _id: false});

     // Post-processing